bustle/broccoli-multi-builder/README.md

   * dependencies must also be written in es6 with import/export statements
   * dependencies' source code is in a `lib/` dir (configurable) in that dependency's published npm package
-    * this is necessary because when broccoli-multi-builder builds your project for AMD it transpiles and bundles the dependencie's source as well, so it must be present
+    * this is necessary because when broccoli-multi-builder builds your project for AMD it transpiles and bundles the dependency's source as well, so it must be present
   * An AMD loader is not included by default (to include one, set `options.loader = true`)
   * The AMD output file is not wrapped in an IIFE